NickKir38/AllWetter/README.md

 ![third equation](https://latex.codecogs.com/gif.latex?RC_j%20%3D%20w_j%20%5Ctimes%20MRC%20%3D%20w_j%20%5Ctimes%20%5Cfrac%7B%5Cdelta%20%5Csigma_p%7D%7B%5Cdelta%20w_j%7D%20%3D%20w_j%5Ctimes%5Cfrac%7B%5COmega%5Ctimes%20w%7D%7B%5Csigma_p%7D)

-In this denotation $\sigma_p$ is the risk (volatility) of the portfolio, $\Omega$ the covariance matrix of the assets and $w$ the vector of asset weights.
-This way we can obtain the Risk Contribution of each asset to the portfolio's risk and choose asset weights in a way to obtain an (equal) risk contribution.
+In this approach, the risk (volatility) of the portfolio, the covariance matrix of the assets and the vector of asset weights are used.
+This way we can obtain the Risk Contribution of each asset to the portfolio's risk and choose asset weights in a way to obtain a wanted set of risk contributions.

 To do this we minimize: